wblumberg/spc_ua_maps/README.md

 unable to retrieve archived unanalyzed UA maps.
-In order to improve the maps, I decided to make them in color in order to make the values easier to identify and easier to identify trends as one of my favorite parts of the original maps were the existance of the height/temperature/dewpoint 12-hour tendencies.
+In order to improve the maps, I decided to make them in color in order to make the values easier to identify and easier to identify trends as one of my favorite parts of the original maps were the existance of the height/temperature/dewpoint 12-hour tendencies and the dewpoint depression information.

 This codebase contains two primary scripts: